Club History

 The Early Days

-The Town first competed in the League of Ireland in the 1922–23 season, where we finished sixth.
-Athlone Town AFC was the first non-Dublin club in the Irish Free State to compete in the national Free State League.
-We would only compete in the league until 1928 before returning in the 1969–70 season and we have remained at the top level of Irish football ever since.
+Athlone Town first entered the League of Ireland in the 1922–23 season, finishing in sixth place.
+Notably, the club became the first outside of Dublin to compete in the newly established Free State League.
+After a brief stint in the league until 1928, Athlone Town returned in the 1969–70 season, maintaining its presence at the pinnacle of Irish football ever since.

 First Taste Of Success

-On March 17th, 1924, we won our first FAI Cup, beating Fordsons of Cork in the final.
-Dinny Hannon scored the only goal of the game, as the Town went through the whole competition without conceding a goal.
+On March 17th, 1924, Athlone Town celebrated a historic triumph, winning our first FAI Cup by defeating Fordsons of Cork 1-0 in the final.
+Dennis ‘Dinny’ Hannon scored the only goal of the game, as the Town went through the whole competition without conceding a goal.

-Hannon was one of five Athlone Town players chosen to represent the Irish Free State at the 1924 Paris Olympic Games.
-The other players were Tommy Muldoon, Frank Ghent, John Joe Dykes and Paddy O’Reilly.
+Hannon was also one of five Athlone Town players selected to represent the Irish Free State at the 1924 Paris Olympic Games.
+The other players included Tommy Muldoon, Frank Ghent, John Joe Dykes, and Paddy O’Reilly.

 The Return